 - Aberdares Seven Ponds – altitude prep work

-What do you love most about taking hikes ?
+What do you love most about taking hikes?

-Requirements for going up Kilimanjaro ?
+Requirements for going up to Kilimanjaro?

-In order to have a successful climb, these are some of the essential things to have:
+To have a successful climb, these are some of the essential things to have:

 - Have the right mindset.
 This is very key for without it, it is easy to give up on the climb during the first day.

 - Budget well for the entire climb.
 If using the Marangu route, ensure you have between $600-$750.
-An additional $60-$100 will cater for guides’ tips and for porters.
+An additional $60-$100 will cater for guides’ tips and porters.

 - Ensure all your travel documents are in place i.e passport and yellow fever card for the Tanzania entry.
 Similarly, have travel insurance with you.